 1. Industry calendar.
-At Keywee, we created a Publishing Calendar with holidays and special days relevant for the publishing industry (their target audience).
+At Anyword, we created a Publishing Calendar with holidays and special days relevant for the publishing industry (their target audience).
 In 2018, we published a digital calendar (downloadable PDF), which garnered a lot of downloads and positive feedback, and led us to create a digital + print calendar in 2019.
 We sent the print version to customers and leads as a holiday gift.

 2. Holiday gifts.
 Speaking of holiday gifts… Use your customer holiday gift operation to send a token gift to prospects.
 Ideas?
 Starbucks gift card (“let’s meet for coffee”), lottery ticket (“it’s your lucky day!
 You found out about us + you’ll win the lottery!”), and the calendar from the previous bullet point.

 3. Holiday-focused content.
-Q4 is full of holidays and special days (religious ones like Hanukkah and Christmas, national like Thanksgiving, and others like Black Friday and Cyber Monday).
+Q4 is full of holidays and special days (religious ones like Hanukkah and Christmas, national like Thanksgiving, and unofficial holidays like Black Friday and Cyber Monday).
 If these holidays are relevant to your target audience, it’s an opportunity for you to create content and campaigns around them.
 Notable examples are retail and travel, with tons of activity around Thanksgiving and the last week of the year.

 5. Year in Review.
 This is a more visual and interactive format for summarizing the year.
 This site has a lot of fun examples.

 7. Survey.
 Send your audience a survey about industry trends.
 This is one of our favorite campaigns to run, and Q4 is an excellent time for it.
 You can then package the results of the survey as another piece of meaningful content in Q1 and beyond.